 - Irregular or absent menses.

-- Elevated male sex hormone levels (testosterone, DHEA-S, androgens), which are detected via blood work (Ruper 9).
+- Elevated androgen hormone levels (testosterone, DHEA-S, etc), which are detected via blood work (Ruper 9).

 Excess release of luteinizing hormone by the pituitary leads to the high levels of testosterone and can cause: